chrismatrakos/interview-question/README.md

   ```node -v```
   ```npm -v```

-Clone the repo locally and at the root directory run the following command:
+Clone the repo locally and cd at "interview-question" folder.
+At the root directory of "interview-question" folder run the following command:
 ```npm install```
 The above command will get all dependencies needed to run the application.
 The packages are specified in package-lock.json file.